-Plant several dozen anemones around your tulips and daffodils.
+Plant several dozen spring-blooming anemones around your tulips and daffodils.
 Plant large drifts of anemones in wooded areas, where they can naturalize undisturbed.
-Place your anemones at the front of your borders or at the edges of paths, and don’t worry about browsing deer, which generally find this flower unpalatable.
+Place your spring-blooming anemones near the front of your borders or at the edges of paths, and don’t worry about browsing deer, which generally find this flower unpalatable.

 Anemone Varieties to Try

-Be generous when you plant these petite flowers; the low-growing plants that range from three to 15 inches look best in groups of 50 or more.
+Be generous when you plant the petite spring anemones; these low-growing plants that range from three to 15 inches look best in groups of 50 or more.

 - Hollandia: Red flowers sport a white eye around black stamens

 - Lieutenant: Double blue flowers look brilliant alone or with a stand of early yellow tulips

 - Mr. Fokker: Early, single violet flowers with black stamens

 - Mt.
 Everest: Double white flowers with green stamens

 - St. Brigid: Semi-double to fully double flowers in a mix of white, pink, purple, and blue